Disability Benefits and Mental Illnesses

 We recognize that many of our mentally ill clients are unable to make appointments outside of their homes.
 For that reason, we conduct as many interviews as possible over the telephone, and we use the U.S. mail or the Internet to send required documents back and forth.

-No Attorneys’ Fees Unless We Win Your Case
+No Mental disability lawyers’ Fees Unless We Win Your Case

 The law firm of Jan Dils, Attorneys at Law, puts up a strong fight on behalf of every client who seeks SSD or SSI benefits.
 Our well-known motto is that “we don’t take ‘no’ for an answer.”

 No matter how much work we put into a client’s case, however, we never require attorneys’ fees to be paid up front.
 Instead, our lawyers’ fees are assessed as a percentage of any eventual award of disability benefits.
 If your case is unsuccessful, we do not collect any fees — no matter how much time and effort we spend on your case.
-Read more about attorneys’ fees at Jan Dils, Attorneys at Law.
+Read more about attorneys’ fees at Jan Dils, Attorneys at Law “mental illness attorney”.

 Contact us today for immediate and knowledgeable advice about an SSD or SSI claim on behalf of a person disabled by mental illness.